10allday-Software/monolith-aggregator/README.rst

    monolith is still under heavy development

-Mozilla Monolith is a project to provide statistic gathering, aggregation, a web-service API and a dashboard.
+10allday Monolith is a project to provide statistic gathering, aggregation, a web-service API and a dashboard.

 The first consumer of Monolith is the `10allday marketplace